Mr. Do's Castle: Ports

 Mr. Do's Castle was ported to the ColecoVision, MSX, Atari 2600, Atari 5200, Atari 8-bit computers, Commodore 64, and X68000.
 The Atari, Commodore, and ColecoVision were published by Parker Brothers.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in September 2026.

 Reception

 In Japan, Game Machine listed Mr. Do's Castle on their October 1, 1983 issue as being the second most-successful new table arcade unit of the month.

 Gene Lewin of Play Meter magazine reviewed the arcade game, scoring it 9 out of 10.

 Legacy

 Mr. Do's Castle was followed up by Mr. Do's Wild Ride and Do!
 Run Run, both released in 1984.